open-austin/sporkability/README.md

     - Python: requirements.txt
     - JavaScript: package.json
     - Ruby: Gemfile
-    - Go: :troll: (Check in your dependencies, I guess)
+    - Go: :trollface: (Check in your dependencies, I guess)
 - [ ] List dependencies that have to be manually installed.
 Link to useful guides on setting them up.
 Examples include Postgres, ...
 - [ ] Test your installation and deployment instructions on a clean machine.
 - [ ] CHANGELOG.md